hari7696/cis6930sp24-assignment0/README.md

 1. Extracting data pdf is really complicated, so if the structure of the changes from the given incident file, the behaviour od the code can be unpredicatable, it may even break
 2. For the expected outcome, its assumed that the structure of the pdf file remains same as given in assignment
-3. The code should have write access to the resources directory
+3. Assumption: The code should have write access to the resources directory
 4. Assumption: the fields present in pdf will be in the order ['incident_time', 'incident_number', 'incident_location', 'nature', 'incident_ori']
 5. Asuumption: the first 2 rows of the pdf is junk data, so it gets removed everytime
 6. The last row of the pdf have a time stamp, so its ignroed as junk value
-7. The missing fileds should be 2 atmost. i., the record will always have atleast 3 fields present in them. if it misses more than 2 fields, will get dropped
+7. The missing fileds should be 2 atmost. i.e, the record will always have atleast 3 fields present in them. if it misses more than 2 fields, will get dropped